 My name is Cat DiStasio (she/they).
 I’ve been a professional freelance writer for nearly 20 years, and I wrote for fun long before that.
-And it’s still fun.
+And I’m still having a lot of fun.

 Prior to becoming a full-time freelancer, I was a human resources professional, focusing on talent acquisition and recruiting.
 As an employee and as a consultant, I worked in the finance, healthcare, technology, retail, entertainment, and communications industries—noting, of course, that people are people no matter what line of business they are in.
 As an HR consultant, I’ve worked with small- and medium-sized businesses to develop sustainable hiring practices, establish fair employment policies, and create inclusive professional development programs.
 More recently, I’ve worked on a number of projects related to workplace diversity and representation, both in policy and practice.